Snapsort’s Low Light Photography Infographic has everything right except the need for a DSLR.

 How to do Low Light Photography on a Smartphone

 - Shutter Speed – How fast the shutter opens and then closes for a picture and how much light gets in.
 If you’re doing a long-exposure, the shutter will be open for a long time.
-In most low light shots you want the speed to be as low as possible without motion or vibration affecting it.
-For handheld shots, the speed should be at 1/60 or above – otherwise the shaking of your hand will affect the picture.
+In most low light shots, you want the speed to be as low as possible without motion or vibration affecting it.
+For handheld shots, the rate should be at 1/60 or above – otherwise, the shaking of your hand will affect the picture.

 - Aperture – This is the diameter of the lens opening.
 It also affects how much light gets in.
 Lower number equal more light, so f/2 will have a lighter picture than f/8.
 Choose the lowest setting possible that still keeps your subject in focus.

 Step #2 – Aquire the Necessary Gear for Smartphone Low Light Photography

 No piece of gear is actually a prerequisite for low light – only camera settings are.
 That being said, there are a couple of pieces of equipment that will allow you to take your low light photos to the next level.